THE DECEITFULNESS OF WEALTH: YOUR BEST LIFE…LATER

 Matthew 19:16-30, is the parable of the rich young ruler, where Jesus was asked by a young rich man what he must do to inherit eternal life.
 The rich man noted that he obeyed the law and thus, considered himself to be good.
 Jesus saw through his charitable deeds, and peered into the depths of his heart.
 Jesus saw the idols, which prevented him from loving God above all things, and thus, Jesus told him to sell everything he had and to give the money to the poor, and then he would be rich in the kingdom of Heaven.
 Jesus knew that only by selling everything would the man’s heart truly reflect his words and thoughts about himself.
 This man walked away from the Lord dejected because he had great wealth and in reality, he loved his possessions more than he loved God.
 Only Jesus could have revealed the lie he believed – that he was somehow a “good” man because he obeyed certain parts of the law.
 This parable teaches us in very clear terms that Jesus wants more from us than self-righteous obedience…He wants everything.
 He wants our hearts.

 Jesus then went on to explain exactly how difficult it is for a wealthy person to enter into the kingdom of Heaven by using the well-known biblical analogy of a camel going through the eye of a needle.
 Jesus further states that those who are willing to give up everything they have on earth for the sake of the name of Christ, including relationships, possessions, or anything else that He may require will receive a hundred times as much and will inherit eternal life.
 The powerful and counter-intuitive message of this is that our prize is eternity with God in His kingdom, and it is a reward that will never perish, spoil, or fade away.
-If only more pastors would share this message with their flocks, or at least teach it without telling their congregations to give up their earthly possessions…to him.
+If only more pastors would share this message with their flocks, or at least teach it without telling their congregations to give up their earthly possessions…to them.

 In Matthew 23:11-12, Jesus teaches the crowd that whoever wants to be greatest among them must be their servant, and whoever exalts himself will be humbled.
-But whoever humbles himself for the sake of the kingdom will be exalted – and like everything Jesus taught, He was the perfect example of these words Himself.
-Jesus lived a quiet and humble life for His first 30 years, working as a carpenter and even during His ministry time, He wandered from town to town, city to city, on foot, without a home and with no possessions but the clothes on His back.
+But whoever humbles himself for the sake of the kingdom will be exalted – and like everything Jesus taught, He was the perfect example of these words.
+Jesus lived a quiet and humble life for His first 30 years, working as a carpenter and even during His ministry time, He wandered from town to town, city to city, on foot, without a home (Luke 9:58) and with no possessions but the clothes on His back.

-In Mark 12:41-43, Jesus noted, when it came to money, like in the story of the rich young ruler, Jesus sees deep into the heart of men.
+In Mark 12:41-43, Jesus noted, when it came to money, like in the story of the rich young ruler, He sees deep into the heart of men.
 In this passage, both rich and poor were giving money to the temple, and a widow put in a single penny.
 Despite the fact that, in the world’s system of weights and measures, what she put in was almost nothing, in the eyes of Jesus it was everything because she had nothing more to give.
 She gave all she had, while the rich, who often made a show of their generosity and gave far bigger monetary sums, really only gave a tiny portion of what they owned.
-The heart of a man is what Jesus sees and it is what He wants.
+The heart of a man is what Jesus sees and it is all He wants.

 In Luke 12:13-21, someone asked Jesus to tell his brother to split the family inheritance with him.
 Jesus responds by saying that the dispute in question is none of His business and notes that a man’s life does not consist of his possessions.
 The point of His response seems to be that Jesus did not come to resolve disputes among the rich.
 He came to give life – eternal life to those who will receive it, most of whom were poor.